 Spread the fertiliser over the top layer of soil and now use the level to make sure the fertilizer is distributed equally throughout.
 However it is important you follow the instructions on the container because all fertilisers have different application rates and different usage instructions.
 Follow the instructions on the fertiliser container for best results.

 The available light is also a very important factor in the selection process.
+Closed terrariums are ideal for tropical plants and others that need moist conditions.
 Make sure the plant is not too small or big and is in the right range for the space, so you don’t have to deal with shadows and plants.
 Too big a plant may also make it difficult for you to maintain the garden, as it may not fit in your budget to purchase enough fertiliser and water for the plant.
+Carnivorous plants are recommended for terrariums as they are difficult to grow without one.

 5. For the Love of Life: